District Attorney

 • Victim also has the right to pursue collections on his/her own

-5. Colorado law provides you, as the victim, the right to pursue collections of restitution from the defendant in an existing criminal case in the same manner as collecting a civil judgment (C.R.S.
+According to Colorado law, as a victim, you have the right to seek restitution from the defendant in a criminal case just like collecting a civil judgment (C.R.S.
 16-18.5-107).
-Please contact the court to confirm procedures.
+Please contact the court to confirm the procedures.

-If you choose to pursue collections on your own, you will need to notify the court in the criminal case, in writing, of your intent.
-The Court Clerk's Office can direct you to the appropriate forms (Notice of Intent to Pursue Collections by Victim) which must be completed and filed with the court where the sentencing hearing is scheduled to be held.
-Upon receipt of the notice the court will cease further active attempts to collect restitution, but the Collections Investigator in the court or probation department may still assist the victim in his/her collection efforts.
-Once the court has received notice that the victim is pursuing his/her own collection efforts, the victim may apply to the sentencing court for issuance of any of the following that, if provided, shall be done without cost to the victim:
+If you decide to pursue collections on your own, you must notify the court in the criminal case in writing about your intention.
+The Court Clerk's Office can guide you to the proper forms (Notice of Intent to Pursue Collections by Victim) which need to be filled out and filed with the court where the sentencing hearing is set to be held.
+Once the court receives the notice, they will stop active attempts to collect restitution, but the Collections Investigator in the court or probation department may still help you in your collection efforts.
+After the court is notified that you're pursuing your own collection efforts, you may apply to the sentencing court for certain services such as:

 • Certified copies of the Transcript of judgment (the order for restitution)